jhpyle/docassemble/_docs/functions.md

 stored on the server in an accessible place, then the information would no longer be protected, since someone who found the decryption key could decrypt the data.
-Thus, you would not want to store the result of [`get_user_secret()`] in the interview dictionary of an interview that sets [`multi_user`] to `True`.
-Also, even if your interview answers are encrypted, it is still a good idea to avoid storing passwords or decryption keys in an interview dictionary.
+Thus, you would not want to store the result of [`get_user_secret()`] in the [interview session dictionary] of an interview session that sets [`multi_user`] to `True`.
+Also, even if your interview session answers are encrypted, it is still a good idea to avoid storing passwords or decryption keys in an interview session dictionary.

 For an [API] version of this function, see [`/api/secret`].

 ## <a name="get_session_variables"></a>get_session_variables()

-The [`get_session_variables()`] function retrieves the interview dictionary for an interview.
-It has two required arguments: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`).
+The [`get_session_variables()`] function retrieves the [interview session dictionary] for an interview session.
+It has two required arguments: the DALang filename for the interview (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`).
 In addition, it can take a third argument, an encryption key for decrypting the interview answers.
-If the interview is encrypted, the third argument is required.
+If the interview session dictionary is encrypted, the third argument is required.

-To get the interview filename for the current interview, and the session ID for the current interview session, you can use the [`user_info()`] function.
+To get the DALang filename for the current interview, and the session ID for the current interview session, you can use the [`user_info()`] function.

-However, note that if you want to get the interview dictionary for the current interview, you can simply use the [`all_variables()`] function.
+However, note that if you only want to get the interview session dictionary for the current interview session, you can simply use the [`all_variables()`] function.

 To obtain an encryption key, you can use [`get_user_secret()`].

 Like the [`all_variables()`] function, [`get_session_variables()`]
-simplifies the dictionary (converting objects to dictionaries, for example), so that it is safe to convert the result to a format like [JSON].
+simplifies the interview session dictionary (converting objects to dictionaries, for example), so that it is safe to convert the result to a format like [JSON].
 If you want the raw [Python dictionary], you can call [`get_session_variables()`] with the optional keyword parameter